thesquash/stlwrt/README.md

 ## What's new?

-(**NOTE:**  This section of the README recently contained a major slip-up in both code snippets.
-To wit, `child` was referenced incorrectly as `widget` on the `g_return_if_fail` line.
-I apologize for any confusion it may have caused.
-The corrected version follows.)

-After implementing incremental changes to the STLWRT codebase to reduce the error count, I have reached the point where it is time to go head-on and start phase 3 of the STLWRT-ization of the roughly 260 source files.
+Progress has been slow since the mid-to-late fall, as anybody who reads the commit logs can see.
+The stuff I've been doing lately is STLWRT-ization of the roughly 260 source files.
 Specifically, all STLWRT objects need to stop using object instance structures directly and need to go through at least one generated function.
 As an example, the following hypothetical function which packs a widget inside of a GtkDialog:

         void
         gtk_dialog_really_stupid_function (GtkDialog *dialog, GtkWidget *child)